godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

     var spare_ammo = 1
     const AMMO_IN_MAG = 1

-And because our knife does not consume ammo, that's all we need to add.
+And because our knife does not consume ammo, that is all we need to add.

 _______